-The Better Peace Initiative was launched by the International Civil Society Action Network (ICAN) in 2014, to develop practical guidance on the inclusion of women peacebuilders in peacemaking and mediation processes.
-Through research, convening, and diverse consultations, the project aimed to move beyond the question of why inclusivity matters, to ask how it is being practiced-identifying ongoing barriers and effective strategies to overcome them.
+The Better Peace Initiative (BPI) was launched by the International Civil Society Action Network (ICAN) in 2014, to develop practical guidance on the inclusion of women peacebuilders in peacemaking, mediation processes and sustaining peace.
+Through research, convening, and diverse consultations, the project aims to move beyond the question of why inclusivity matters, to ask how it is being practiced - identifying ongoing barriers and effective strategies to overcome them.